crj341/nanoforce/README.md

 expt_2 = AFM()
 expt_3 = AFM()
 ```
-## Importing data
+## Importing data - Nanoscope files (.000)
-To import a dataset use the 'input_files' command for each experiment:
+To import a nanoscope dataset use the 'input_files' command for each experiment:

 Note - the GUI for selecting a file will only run on a local version of python (not in the Colab tutorial).
 This will prompt an error in Colab - use manual file_name entry below.
 ```